a906842455/Web-Development-Projects/README.md

 # Web-Development-Projects
-Homework and projects for the online course: The Web Developer Bootcamp on Udemy
+Selected projects from the online course: The Web Developer Bootcamp on Udemy